-Section 12(1) of the Bankruptcy Ordinance provides that:-
+Section 12(1) of the Bankruptcy Ordinance makes no mention of proceedings in being in providing that:

-"On the making of a receiving order the Official Receiver shall be constituted receiver of the property of the debtor, and thereafter, except as directed by this Ordinance, no creditor to whom the debtor is indebted in respect of any debt provable in bankruptcy shall have any remedy against the property or person of the debtor in respect of the debt, or shall commence any action or other legal proceedings, unless with the leave of the court and on such terms as the court may impose."
+"On the making of a receiving order the Official Receiver shall be thereby constituted receiver of the property of the debtor, and thereafter, except as directed by this Ordinance, no creditor to whom the debtor is indebted in respect of any debt provable in bankruptcy shall have any remedy against the property or person of the debtor in respect of the debt, or shall commence any action or other legal proceedings, unless with the leave of the court and on such terms as the court may impose."

-6.15 We prefer the corresponding provisions of the Companies Ordinance which make no such distinction.
+- 5.15 We prefer the corresponding provisions of the Companies Ordinance which make it clear that proceedings in being may be restrained.
 Section 181 of the Companies Ordinance provides that, in the period between the presentation of the petition and the making of a winding up order, where any action or proceeding against the company is pending in the High Court or the Court of Appeal, the company or any creditor or contributory may apply to the court in which the action or proceedings is pending for a stay of the proceedings and where any action or proceedings is in any other court or tribunal the application may be made to the High Court to restrain further proceedings.
-Section 186 of the Companies Ordinance further provides that when a winding up order has been made no action or proceedings shall be proceeded with or commenced against the company except by leave of the court and subject to such terms as the court may impose.
+Section 186 of the Companies Ordinance further provides that when a winding up order has been made, or a provisional liquidator has been appointed, no action or proceedings shall be proceeded with or commenced against the company except by leave of the court and subject to such terms as the court may impose. - 5.16 We therefore recommend that the provisions of section 14(1) of the Bankruptcy Ordinance should be retained as it corresponds to section 181 of the Companies Ordinance but that the provisions of section 12(1) should be amended to bring it into line with section 186 of the Companies Ordinance by providing that on the making of a bankruptcy order no action or proceedings shall be proceeded with or commenced against the property or person of a bankrupt by any person except by leave of the court and subject to such terms as the court may impose.

-6. 16 We therefore recommend that the provisions of section 14(1) of the Bankruptcy Ordinance should be retained as it corresponds to section 181 of the Companies Ordinance but that the provisions of section 12(1) should be amended to bring it into line with section 186 of the Companies Ordinance by providing that on the making of a bankruptcy order no action or proceedings shall be proceeded with or commenced against the property or person of a bankrupt by any person except by leave of the court and subject to such terms as the court may impose.
+• The two stage system of receiving order and adjudication order should be abolished and replaced with a single bankruptcy order.

-- The two stage system of receiving order and adjudication order should be abolished and replaced with a single bankruptcy order. - A prescribed notice should be served with every statutory demand and bankruptcy petition advising debtors of the consequences of ignoring the proceedings and also advising them of the individual voluntary arrangement procedure. - The rights of secured creditors should remain the same except in so far as the rights of dependents of the bankrupt are concerned. - The power of the court to appoint an interim receiver should remain the same. - Section 12(1) of the Bankruptcy Ordinance should be amended to provide that on the making of a bankruptcy order no action or proceeding shall be proceeded with or commenced against the property or person of a bankrupt except by leave of the court and subject to such terms as the court may impose.
+- A prescribed notice should be served with every statutory demand and bankruptcy petition advising debtors of the consequences of ignoring the proceedings and also advising them of the individual voluntary arrangement procedure. - The rights of secured creditors should remain unchanged and they should retain the power to realise or otherwise deal with a security after the making of the bankruptcy order, except in so far as the rights of dependants of the bankrupt are concerned. - The power of the court to appoint an interim receiver should remain unchanged. - Section 12(1) of the Bankruptcy Ordinance should be amended to provide that on the making of a bankruptcy order no action or proceeding shall be proceeded with or commenced against the property or person of a bankrupt except by leave of the court and subject to such terms as the court may impose.